MouadEttali/From-scratch-machine-learning---From-mathematical-formulas-to-functioning-algorithms/README.md

 # From-scratch-machine-learning--From-mathematical-formulas-to-functioning-algorithms
-## Repo description
+## Repo description :
-In this repository I will attempt to implement popular machine learning algorithms from their basic mathematical fundamentals to their code counterparts.
+In this repository I will implement popular machine learning algorithms from their basic mathematical fundamentals to their code counterparts such as the implementations.

 The purpose of this repository is :